mynksnh/ArchKatas2022/Readme.md

 ### Goals
 **"Microservices are not the goal, you don't win by having microservices"** - Sam Newman

 + The architecture we describe here is not meant to be prescriptive.
-The Hey Blue! system could even be developed and deployed as a modular monolith, combining all services to run on a single container, which could then be scaled by deploying multiple instances of it.
-This could indeed be the approach taken initially for rapidly prototyping a minimum viable product at a reduced overall cost of development.
+The Hey Blue! system could even be developed and deployed as a modular monolith, combining all bounded contexts in a single container, which could then be scaled by deploying multiple instances of it.
+This is a viable approach that can be taken initially for rapidly prototyping a minimum viable product at a reduced overall cost of development.
 + We apply the priciple of Hexagonal Architecture to model individual microservices.
 The internal components or "ports" within a microservice expose one or more interfaces or "adapters" that serve the needs of downstream consumers.
 For example, some component within a microservice may expose it's functionality over a REST, SOAP or RPC based interface.
 We may maintain multiple adapters for a single port at the same time or swap out the port if the need arises without the adapter having to change.
 Interface definition is thus pushed out to be an extrinsic configuration concern.
 Also see [ADR02 - Hexagonal Microservices](ADRs/ADR02-Hexagonal-microservices.md)
 + We will attempt to keep our architectural description tool and framework agnostic.
 As mentioned before we want to avoid early lock in with specfic tools.
 To that end, all intra, inter, and extra service communication APIs will be described in language agnostic terms.
 See [ADR03 - REST over http and websockets](ADRs/ADR03-Rest-over-http-and-websockets.md)